Brice1514/Brice-B-Portfolio-/README.md

 **Domain:** Infectious Disease Epidemiology

 ### Description
 This project visualizes person-to-person disease transmission using network analysis techniques.
-The resulting graph illustrates how cases are epidemiologically linked and how disease spreads through a population over time.
+The resulting network graph illustrates how cases are epidemiologically linked and how disease spreads through a population over time, with node size representing the relative number of secondary transmissions originating from each case.

 **Visualization Preview**